LitusProject/MediaWikiFileList/README.md

 - This extension edits the allowed file extensions, disables MIME-type checking and disables the cache.

 ## Licensing
 This extension is licensed under the GNU General Public License v3.0 or, at your option, any later version of the GNU GPL.
+Copyright (C) 2012 - The Litus Project <https://github.com/LitusProject>

 ## Original source
 This project is a fork of the [FileList extension](https://code.google.com/p/mediawiki-filelist/) by Jens Nyman of VTK Ghent, which is licensed under the GPL v2.0 or later.
 Copyright (C) 2010 - Jens Nyman <nymanjens.nj@gmail.com>